-If you were required to complete and include a federal schedule for any of the items on these lines, also include those schedules when you submit your Montana tax return.
+If you were required to complete and include a federal schedule for any of the items on these lines, you must include those schedules with your Montana tax return submission.

 Lines 1 through 11

 On lines 1 through 11, enter the amounts corresponding to your federal tax return Form 1040.
 Complete the Form 2, Schedule 1 on page 3, if needed.